thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_FS_Module.desc.md

 ## What's Node.js?

 A **runtime system** is the environment for an executing program.
 When JavaScript was released in 1995, its only runtime system was the web browser.
 That all changed in 2009, when Ryan Dahl created **Node.js**, a runtime system for executing JavaScript programs outside a web browser.
-By using Node.js, developers can write JavaScript programs that run directly on an operating system like Linux, Mac OS X, or Windows.
+By using Node.js, developers can write JavaScript programs that run directly on an operating system like Linux, Mac OS X, and Windows.

 When a JavaScript program runs using Node.js, it abandons all browser concerns like the following.